 Welcome to my Columns & Op-Ed Archives web page.
 My life is all about communications.
 Journalism, books, radio, cable TV, political comic strips, and the most powerful form of communications, standup comedy & humor, based on my Arab-Jewish marriage and Middle East/American Arab heritage.
 “If we can laugh together, we can live together” is my motto.
 And I believe it.

-You will find an archive of my columns dating back to 2007, and earlier when I have been able to recover them from other web sites addressing a wide array of topics from the Middle East to American politics, society, humor and reviews of books, movies, TV entertainment and features on travel.
+Here, you will find an archive of many of my columns dating back to 2007, or earlier when I have been able to recover past columns.
+These columns address a wide array of topics from the Middle East to American politics, society, humor and reviews of books, movies, TV entertainment and features on travel.

 IF YOU HAVE A BOOK you would like reviewed, please send it to me at: